Told You So (Nathan Evans song)

-"Told You So" is a song by Scottish singer Nathan Evans.
-Following on from "Wellerman", two versions of the song, including a remix by English songwriter and producer Digital Farm Animals, were released for digital download and streaming by Polydor and UMG on 25 June 2021, alongside accompanying music videos.
+"Told You So" is a song by British singer Nathan Evans.
+Following on from "Wellerman", two versions of the song, including a remix by British songwriter and producer Digital Farm Animals, were released for digital download and streaming by Polydor and UMG on 25 June 2021, alongside accompanying music videos.

 Track listings

 Music video

 The accompanying official video was directed by Michael Baldwin and was released on 25 June 2021, along with the release of the song.
 In the official video, Evans appears in Seaford, East Sussex, Newhaven, Edinburgh, Brighton, Haywards Heath, Crawley, City of London, West Wickham and Crystal Palace, London.